Injury Attorneys | Restoring LivesTM

 But many other incidents are not legitimate at all.
 In December, a Seymour man was arrested for impersonating a police officer after showing off the police-like lights he had installed in his car.
 He had also used the lights while following another vehicle, which brought him to the attention of law enforcement.
 Police in Terre Haute are still on the lookout for an impersonator after a fraudulent traffic stop was reported in mid-February.

-Impersonators don’t only drive the streets: sometimes they walk a beat.
-In February of 2015, a Bloomfield man was arrested for representing himself as an undercover narcotics officer.
-On at least one occasion that imposter visited a home and used his false police identity to get information from the residents, ostensibly as part of a missing person case.
+Impersonators don’t only drive the streets—sometimes they walk a beat.
+In February 2015, a Bloomfield man was arrested for representing himself as an undercover narcotics officer.
+On at least one occasion, the imposter visited a home and used his false police identity to get information from the residents, ostensibly as part of a missing person case.
 The suspect’s actual motives were not reported, but identity theft might have been one reason, since the suspect copied down information from the victims’ IDs.

 If you suspect that a police officer is an impersonator, you should make a report to the real police as soon as possible.
 When you’re in your car, the situation may be less safe.
 The ISP recommends that you follow these steps if you have concerns over the legitimacy of an officer or a traffic stop:

-They also remind motorists that an officer in an unmarked car can’t make a traffic stop unless he or she is in full uniform.
+The ISP also wants to remind motorists that an officer in an unmarked car can’t make a traffic stop unless they are in full uniform.
 When using a marked car, a plain clothes officer can also make a stop.

 If you or a loved one have been injured as a result of a car crash, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.